 Doug fell victim to this trope when he and the rest of his class were doing volunteer work at a local nursing home.
 He tried to be nice to the lady he was working with, Mrs. Whackhammer, but she chewed him out on his first day there.
 The next day, at his mother's suggestion, he brought her milk and oatmeal cookies.
 She ended up chewing him out again.
 As it turned out, she couldn't have dairy and oatmeal made her queasy.

 Usually Spliced is a karma-based show, but it tends to turn into one of these whenever Fuzzy shows up.

 Frizz and Nug lean somewhat as victims of this in The Dreamstone.
 While they are villains, they are incredibly unwilling and docile ones, and spend almost every episode trying to get out of another nasty mission, which usually involves abuse from Zordrak, slave dragging from Sgt Blob and Urpgor, merciless punishments from the heroes (who for the large part are convinced they are genuinely nasty pieces of work) and pretty much everything else they interact with, living or not, causing them pain or scaring them silly somehow.

-Some episodes of Rocko's Modern Life exemplify this.
+Some (actually, most) episodes of Rocko's Modern Life exemplify this.
 Rocko is a kind-hearted, well-meaning individual who constantly gets beat-up, screwed over, and cheated.
 Of course, even his temper has its limits.